RealDoigt/simple-stupid-object-notation/readme.md

 .x = 6
 .y = 12
 ```
-Finally with this example you'll understand that comments are also a thing in sson.
-However they're limited; they have to be on their own line.
-This is to allow as much freedom as possible in names and values.
-The good thing is they can still be pretty much anywhere; they could be in between two properties for example.

 Now, that's not all there is to default values.
 There are also default values that come from an alias.
 An alias is something which creates, under a different name, a default profile from another already existing one like so:
 ```sson